 Standardized explanatory sentences with additional information required for full understanding of the protein expression profile, based on knowledge-based and secretome-based annotation.

-Antibody staining mainly not consistent with RNA expression data.
+Low consistency between antibody staining and RNA expression data.
 Respiratory epithelium should be compared to the lung RNAseq values.

 Reliability score - normal tissuesi